sindresorhus/eslint-plugin-unicorn/docs/rules/no-negation-in-equality-check.md

-# Disallow negated expreesion in equality check
+# Disallow negated expression in equality check

 💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/sindresorhus/eslint-plugin-unicorn#preset-configs-eslintconfigjs).